Ramp Credit Card Review: Is Ramp Right For Your Business?

 Based on reviews across various websites we looked at, including X/Twitter and G2, users generally find Ramp to have responsive and competent customer service.
 In fact, Ramp has one of the best customer service teams in the corporate card space, per our research.

 You can contact Ramp by phone from 9 AM to 9 PM daily, with Ramp Plus users getting priority support and a dedicated support representative.
-You can also access a number of self-help resources online, or you contact Ramp support through your Ramp dashboard.
-We’ve also seen that Ramp is highly responsive across social media.
+You can also access self-help resources online, or you contact Ramp support through your Ramp dashboard.

 While you can find a few complaints in Ramp reviews, it’s difficult to find a consensus on what users dislike.
 Most Ramp users are happy, overall, with the features and services the company provides.